ryanburnette/hash-assets/README.md

 ## Warning

-I reference all my assets relative to root.
-This library expects that and will break if you aren't doing the same.
+I reference all my assets absolutely from root `/`, which is what is best tested.

+This library should also handle child-relative references `./`, but not parent-relative references `../`.